-Ballymena Primary School is a happy, safe and welcoming school where everyone feels included and a strong emphasis is placed on personal development.
+Ballymena Primary School is a happy, safe and welcoming school where everyone feels included and a strong emphasis is placed on personal development as well as academic attainment.
 The school believes in high expectation for all and encourages the development of a growth mindset for every child.

 The curriculum on offer at Ballymena Primary is broad and balanced with a focus on the core skills of Literacy, Numeracy and ICT.
 As Northern Ireland's first primary school to achieve Thinking School status, our approach to teaching and learning introduces children to a range of thinking skills programmes which enable them to become independent, lifelong learners.